BloodhoundAllfather/v2ray-manager/README.md

 The application's configuration file is called `config` and should be next to the script.
 Obviously that also can be changed from the script.

-P.S.
-I pushed the `.vscode` folder intentionally, in case someone wants to debug the script.

 # Usage

 ```